Open the door to a world of careers opportunities

 COURSE & FEE STRUCTURE

 The development of real world, practical skills builds a strong foundation allowing students to move confidently into their academic study and industry placement during the remainder of the Bachelor of Agriculture program.
-Years two and three of the degree are delivered by CQUniversity, with an option for fourth year Honours also available.
+Years two and three of the degree are delivered by CQUniversity.

 In addition to a Bachelor of Agriculture, graduates can also apply to be awarded an AHC50116 Diploma of Agriculture from Queensland Agricultural Training Colleges based on the practical skills acquired during their first year.

-Entry into the CQUniversity Bachelor of Agriculture is offered at Rockhampton, Bundaberg and Emerald.
+Entry into the Bachelor of Agriculture is offered at Rockhampton, Bundaberg and Emerald.

 You are required to complete 21 units including 15 core units and six units from your two chosen minors.

-For more information on units of study as part of the CQUniversity Bachelor of Agriculture courses please click here.
+For more information on units of study as part of the Bachelor of Agriculture courses please click here.
 If you have any further questions regarding the course, please call CQUniversity on 13 27 86.

 There are units in this course that will require mandatory residential school attendance for all students, residential schools may be held at Emerald, Bundaberg or Rockhampton dependent on the alignment between unit content and facilities that are available.
 Click here to view Residential Schools for all units.